Cyrtostylis rotundifolia: Description

 Cyrtostylis rotundifolia is a terrestrial, perennial, deciduous, herb with a single kidney-shaped, egg-shaped, heart-shaped or almost round leaf 10-40 mm long and 8-17 mm wide.
 Up to four pink or pinkish green flowers 8-10 mm long are borne on a thin flowering stem up to 100 mm high.
 The dorsal sepal is erect, linear to narrow lance-shaped and the lateral sepals are narrow linear and somewhat smaller than the dorsal sepal.
 The petals are similar in size and shape to the lateral sepals.
 The labellum is flat, oval, about 10 mm long 4 mm wide with two round calli at the base and two parallel longitudinal ridges.
 The column is shorter than the labellum and has two wings widening towards the tip.
 Flowering occurs from June to October.

 This species is very similar to C. oblonga and "the status of these two species requires further investigation".
 It has grey-green mostly egg-shaped leaves compared to the yellowish green, oblong leaves of C. oblonga.

 Taxonomy and naming

 Cyrtostylis rotundifolia was first formally described in 1853 by Joseph Dalton Hooker and the description was published in Flora Novae-Zelandiae.
 The specific epithet (rotundifolia) is derived from the Latin words rotundus meaning "round", "circular" or "spherical" and folium meaning "leaf".

 Distribution and habitat

-The winter orchid grows in lightly shaded scrub and open in areas on the northern half of the North Island and the lower two-thirds of the South Island of New Zealand.
+The winter orchid grows in lightly shaded scrub and open in areas on the southern half of the North Island and the lower two-thirds of the South Island of New Zealand.